 Please note names and addresses of those who submit comments in response to this Public Notice become part of our administrative record and, as such, may be available to the public under provisions of the Freedom of Information Act.
 Thank you for your interest in our nation's water resources.
-If you have any questions concerning this Public Notice, please contact Energy Resource, at (304) 399-5710, or by email at CELRH.Energy@usace.army.mil.
+If you have any questions concerning this Public Notice, please contact the Energy Resource Branch, at (304) 399-5710, or by email at CELRH.Energy@usace.army.mil.